The True Cost of Brain Injuries After an Accident

 A recent study of more than 3,000 serious head trauma victims found that 52 percent of survivors were severely disabled at a one-year mark.
 Most of those patients never fully recovered their own independence, even when they still had normal life expectancies post-injury.
 At four years, most of those survivors lived with family members.
 They did not work or attend school because of the mental impairments associated with brain injury.

 Brain injuries, in the long-term, cause disturbances of cognition, mood, and behavior.
 They can be highly debilitating and create a whole host of disabilities.
 Also, studies have shown that there is little evidence of improvement in psychological issues after a brain injury – even after as much as seven years post-injury.
 Most survivors of brain injuries will require family support and even become lifetime burdens on family members.

 Seeking Compensation for Your Injuries

 If you or a loved one has suffered from a brain injury, it is important that you seek assistance from a personal injury attorney.
 An attorney can help estimate the costs of your particular injury – including long-term care needs – so that you are adequately compensated for your brain injury.
-Call the attorneys at Hancock Law Firm today to schedule a free consultation at 813-602-7849 or fill out an online contact form with your questions.
+Call the attorneys at Hancock Injury Attorneys today to schedule a free consultation at 813-602-7849 or fill out an online contact form with your questions.